 A £13.6 million sale at the Goodwood Revival brought the Bonhams Goodwood sale total for 2012 to a record-breaking £35.6 million.

-important collection of Maseratis from a one owner collection, which realized a collective £2.88 million, including £1.68 million for a unique 1929 Maserati Tipo 26M four-seater race car with Brooklands Double Twelve, Irish Grand Prix and RAC Tourist Trophy racing pedigree.
+important collection of Maseratis from a one owner collection, which realised a collective £2.88 million, including £1.68 million for a unique 1929 Maserati Tipo 26M four-seater race car with Brooklands Double Twelve, Irish Grand Prix and RAC Tourist Trophy racing pedigree.

 Several records were set, including a new world auction record for the Lagonda marque with the V12 team car that took part in the

 1939 Le Mans 24-Hour endurance race selling for £1,289,500, and a world auction record for a rally Healey 3000 with 'ARX 91B', the 1964 MkIII works car that won the 1964 Austrian Alpine Rally, selling for £242,300.
-Another record was also set for an Alfa Romeo at auction, with the 1929 1750 SS Competition Tourer that was ex-Leonard Headlam, Tourist Trophy and Irish Grand Prix realizing just short of £1.1 million.
+Another record was also set for an Alfa Romeo at auction, with the 1929 1750 SS Competition Tourer that was ex-Leonard Headlam, Tourist Trophy and Irish Grand Prix realising just short of £1.1 million.

 On the automobilia side, an utterly unique hand-made artwork representing a life-sized 'AirFix' kit of an Aston Martin DBR1 generated a lot of interest, selling eventually for £27,500.